 Great-West also offers a share purchase program to its employees, under which Messrs.
-Mahon and Johnston can purchase shares of the Corporation through payroll deductions.
-Mr. Lovatt was eligible to participate in the program until his retirement on July 1, 2015.
+Mahon, Armstrong and Bird can purchase shares of the Corporation through payroll deductions.
 Under this program, Great-West makes a contribution equal to 50% of the participant's contribution (subject to a maximum employee contribution of 5% of salary) which is used to purchase shares of the Corporation.
 All Great-West employees are eligible to participate in this program on similar terms and conditions.